QKVQA: Question-Focused Filtering for Knowledge-based VQA: Related Work

 \subsection{Knowledge-based Visual Question Answering}

-Knowledge-based Visual Question Answering (KB-VQA) requires models to integrate external knowledge with visual understanding for reasoning.
+Knowledge-based Visual Question Answering (KB-VQA) requires models to answer questions that depend on external knowledge beyond the visual content of an image.
 Early datasets~\cite{schwenk2022okvqa,marino2019ok,shah2019kvqa} primarily focused on commonsense knowledge.
 With the advancement of Multimodal Large Language Models (MLLMs), such data have become insufficient for knowledge-intensive scenarios.
-Recent datasets such as E-VQA~\cite{mensink2023encyclopedic} and InfoSeek~\cite{chen2023can} emphasize fine-grained article reasoning, demanding stronger retrieval capabilities.
+Recent datasets such as Encyclopedic-VQA~\cite{mensink2023encyclopedic} and InfoSeek~\cite{chen2023can} emphasize fine-grained article reasoning, demanding stronger filtering capabilities.
 Currently, Retrieval-Augmented Generation (RAG)~\cite{lewis2020retrieval} has become the mainstream technical framework in this field.